In the late ’70s and early ’80s, a popular dog used for guarding property was the Doberman Pinscher.

 This dog is not a breed of dog at all and is not recognized by AKC.
-It is, in fact, a cross between a Great Dane and a Doberman to achieve a very large Doberman-looking animal.
+It is a cross between a Great Dane and a Doberman to achieve a very large Doberman-looking animal.

-Since it is next to impossible to actually breed an enormously large Doberman naturally from mid-sized Doberman dogs, this is how you get a “King” Doberman.
+Since it is next to impossible to breed an enormously large Doberman from mid-sized Doberman dogs naturally, this is how you get a “King” Doberman.

 The Mini Pinscher or Toy Pinscher

-These little dogs look a lot like Dobermans too, but that’s because they have been bred with smaller dog breeds to make the Doberman much smaller than it usually is.
+These little dogs look a lot like Dobermans, too, because they have been bred with smaller dog breeds to make the Doberman much smaller than it usually is.

 It is fairly common to breed a Doberman with a Chihuahua or other really small dog breed to accomplish the look of a Mini Pinscher or Toy Pinscher.

-As such, these dogs do not carry the majority of the personality traits or work ethic of the Doberman.
+As such, these dogs do not carry the majority of the Doberman’s personality traits or work ethic.